Black-box optimization on hyper-rectangle using Recursive Modified Pattern Search and application to ROC-based Classification Problem: Comparative study on Benchmark functions

 \section{Comparative study on Benchmark functions}

-In this section, we compare the performance of the proposed algorithm with well known `Simulated annealing (SA)' (\cite{Kirkpatrick1983}), and `genetic algorithm (GA)' (\cite{Bethke1980}).
-Both of these algorithms are available in Matlab R2014a (The Mathworks) via the Optimization Toolbox functions \textit{simulannealbnd} (for SA), and \textit{ga} (for GA) respectively.
-In our comparative study, we set the maximum number of allowed iterations and evaluations of objective function to be infinity for \textit{simulannealbnd} function.
-In case of \textit{ga}, we use the default values.
-Our proposed algorithm Recursive Modified Pattern Search (RMPS) is implemented in Matlab 2014a and the values of the tuning parameters have been taken to be default (as mentioned in Section \ref{sec_algo}).
-We consider 45 benchmark functions and each test function is minimized starting from 10 randomly generated points (under 10 consecutive random number generating seeds in MATLAB) within the considered domain of solution space using RMPS, GA and SA.
-The domains of the search regions can be found in Table \ref{domains} (in Appendix : B).
-All simulation studies in this paper have been performed in a machine with 64-Bit Windows 8.1, Intel i7 3.60GHz processors and 32GB RAM.
-In Table \ref{comparison_table_1}, the obtained minimum values in each occasions have been noted for all considered algorithms with average computation time.
+In this section, the comparative performance study of RMPS, Simulated Annealing (SA) and Genetic Algorithm (GA) is considered.
+Both SA and GA are available in Matlab R2014a (The Mathworks) via the Optimization Toolbox functions \textit{simulannealbnd} (for SA), and \textit{ga} (for GA) respectively.
+In the comparative study, the maximum number of allowed iterations and evaluations of objective function is set to be infinity for \textit{simulannealbnd} function.
+In case of \textit{ga}, the default parameter values are used.
+RMPS is implemented in Matlab 2014a and the code is made available \href{https://github.com/priyamdas2/RMPS}{\textbf{here}}.
+The values of the tuning parameters are taken to be as follows: $\textit{max\_runs}=1000, \textit{max\_iter}=5000, \textit{tol\_fun} = 10^{-15}, \textit{tol\_fun\_2} = 10^{-6}, \rho_1=2$ (\textit{step decay rate} for the first \textit{run}), $\rho_2=1.05$ (\textit{step decay rate} for second \textit{run} onwards),$\phi=10^{-6}$.
+We consider 45 benchmark functions (\cite{Jamil2013}) and each test function is minimized starting from 10 randomly generated points (under 10 random number generating seeds in MATLAB) within the considered domain of solution space using these three above-mentioned methods.
+The domains of the search regions can be found in Table S1 of the appendix.
+All simulation studies in this paper are performed in a machine with 64-Bit Windows 8.1, Intel i7 3.60GHz processors and 32GB RAM.
+In Table \ref{comparison_table_1}, the obtained minimum values for each occasion is noted down for all considered algorithms along with average computation time.
 It is noted that RMPS and GA perform more or less better than SA.
-It should be also noted that RMPS yields reasonable solution in lesser time than GA and SA in most of the cases.
-Using RMPS up to 9 and 15 folds improvement in computation times are obtained over GA ans SA respectively.
-Although GA yielded better solutions in some of the cases at the cost of more computation time, it should be noted that in the case of RMPS, taking the value of \textit{step size threshold} ($\phi$) smaller than its default value (i.e., $10^{-6}$), we can obtain finer solution with more computation time.
+It should be also noted that RMPS, in general, yields reasonable solution in lesser time than GA and SA in most of the cases.
+Using RMPS upto 9 and 15 folds improvement in computation times are obtained over GA ans SA respectively.
+Although GA yielded better solutions in some of the cases at the cost of more computation time, it should be noted that in the case of RMPS, taking the value of \textit{step size threshold} ($\phi$) smaller than its default value (i.e., $10^{-6}$), better solution might be obtained with more computation time.
+Because smaller value of \textit{step size threshold} would employ finer search (possibly) resulting in more accurate solution.